SamLBuck/Event-Bingo/infrastructure/infrastructure-readme.md

 To specify that a Cognito User Pool should be included when deploying a project,  the property `cognito.enabled` should be given a value of **true**.
 The `cognito.selfSignUpEnabled` property controls whether users have the ability to sign up for an account on their own.

-Properties starting with `cognito.googleLogin` are used if the application should allow sign-in using Google single sign on.
+Properties starting with `cognito.googleLogin` are used if the application should allow sign-in using Google authentication.
 Several subproperties must then be configured:

 * **cognito.googleLogin.clientId**:  Specifies the Client ID associated with a Google Cloud Platform project.
 This project must be created separately using [the documentation provided here]((https://faculty.hope.edu/mcfall/courses/481/documentation/index.html)); a faculty or staff member will generally create this project and provide the client ID in the Google Drive folder for the project.
 * **cognito.googleLogin.callbackUrls**:  This is an array of strings specifying allowable callback URLs.
-Documentation to be provided later on what values to put here.
+  * **Flutter app**:  Include a URL like `"scheme://callback"` in the list of values for this property.
+The value of *scheme* should be something that uniquely identifies the app.
+  * **Web app**:  To be completed
 * **cognito.googleLogin.logoutUrls**:  This is an array of strings specifying allowable logout URLs.
-Documentation to be provided later on what values to put here.
+  * **Flutter app**: Include a URL like `"scheme://logout"` in the list of values for this property.
+The value of *scheme* should be the same as the value used in the `cognito.googleLogin.callbackUrls` property.
+  * **Web app**:  To be completed

 #### Virtual Private Cloud (VPC)
 A VPC allows servers you deploy as part of your infrastructure to communicate with each other.
 This would include your database server and the server hosting your backend / web application, for example.